climateinteractive/SDEverywhere/README.md

 ## Caveats

 SDEverywhere has been used to generate code for complex models with thousands of equations, but your model may use features of Vensim that SDEverywhere cannot translate yet.
 Please fork our code and contribute!
-Here are some prominent current limitations.
+Here are some prominent current limitations:

 - Sketch information, the visual representation of the model, is not converted.
 - Only the most common [Vensim functions](https://www.vensim.com/documentation/index.html?20770.htm) are implemented.